-The Community Advisory Committee is a statewide advisory committee that is responsible for providing Magnolia with feedback and for making recommendations regarding health plan performance from a community and provider-based perspective.
+The Community Advisor Committee is a statewide advisory committee that provides Magnolia with feedback and makes recommendations regarding health plan performance from a community and provider-based perspective.

-To obtain feedback on Magnolia's Quality Improvement Program and performance from community representatives and regional Community Advisory Committee.
+To obtain feedback on Magnolia's quality improvement program and performance from community representatives and regional community advisory committee.

-- 1. To provide Magnolia with feedback regarding its performance from a community-based perspective. - 2.
-Make recommendations related to program enhancements based on the needs of the local community. - 3.
-Assist Magnolia in identifying key issues related to programs that may affect specific community groups. - 4.
-Provide community input on potential health plan service improvements. - 5.
-Offer effective approaches for reaching or communicating with members or other issues related to Magnolia's member population.
+- 1. Provide Magnolia with feedback regarding its performance from a community-based perspective - 2.
+Make recommendations related to program enhancements based on the needs of the local community - 3.
+Assist Magnolia in identifying key issues related to programs that may affect specific community groups - 4.
+Provide community input on potential health plan service improvements - 5.
+Offer effective approaches for reaching or communicating with members or other issues related to Magnolia's member population

-Based on plan size and distribution, the Advisory Committees may include regional level committees that will report up to the central office Committee.
+Based on health plan size and distribution, the Community Advisory Committee may include regional level committees that will report up to the central office CAC.